dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

 would be the time interval of the sequence.

 The DSP base properties `isSequenceOf` and `hasSequenceBounds` can be used to derive a custom property from them, or they can be used directly as cardinalities in a resource.
-The example belows shows both possibilities.
+The example below shows both possibilities.

 *gui-elements/gui_attributes*: